moeloubani/wptrebrets/README.md

 This plugin will download listings from the TREB server.
 It will download the properties and add them as a post type as well as the images and store them on your server.
 It will set up a cron job through WordPress to download and update properties each night.

-To install it just upload the plugin into your plugins folder and enter your information in Settings -> TREB Settings.
+To install it from the files in this repo you will have to have Composer installed and be able to run composer update to get the dependencies.
+If this isn't possible for you you can also visit this link to download a copy that includes everything and is ready to upload to the WordPress: http://www.moeloubani.com/new-version-of-treb-wordpress-plugin/

-No support is offered with this plugin but if you have any questions please email me at moe@loubani.com, I'm also available for full real estate site solutions and integration / customization of this plugin.
+No support is offered with this plugin but if you have any questions please email me at moe@loubani.com, I'm also available for integration / customization of this plugin or consulting on any type of web development project.

-Usage: use the post types as you would any other post.
-The custom fields are visible if you check the custom fields box at the top.
+Usage: use the post types as you would any other post - it will be a post type called property.
+The custom fields are visible if you check the custom fields box at the top above help.

 Use shortcode [wptrebs_feed number="4"] to get a feed of properties, you can pass a number to retrieve or leave it out to get the default 4.